 If you you would like to use our private hosted repository for your Roadie plugins, complete with automatic update workflow, you can follow instructions on setting up private secure Artifactory for Roadie plugins.

 Contact us to have the custom plugins feature enabled for your Roadie instance.

 The required values are as follows:

 Package field corresponds to the name of the NPM package.
 This can be a public NPM package hosted in npmjs.com or a private package securely hosted in Roadie Artifactory.
 If the package is hosted in Roadie Artifactory, the name of the package needs to start with

 The name of the plugin.
 This field needs to match the exported name of a component from the plugin entrypoint.
-This will be used as an identifier when adding components from the plugin to Roadie as Cards, Tabs or Pages.
+This will be used when adding components from the plugin to Roadie as Cards, Tabs or Pages.

 Semantic versioning definition for the plugin to use.
 This can be defined with standard NPM semantic versioning range identifiers like

 ~, as well as keywords like

 List of components that the plugin exposes.
 These are defined as a type and name pair.
 The type is a piece of metadata which determines where the component can be inserted in the UI (e.g. Card, Page etc).
 The name needs to match the component name in code that is exported from the plugin package.